Defectors-IIIT/Puzzles/FPS/MapBalance.md

 ### Safe Attack Position

 While attacking, the player should focus on one enemy and not expose to the other.
-Being exposed to multiple enemies would lead to trade kills and baiting, leading to the elimination of the attacker.
+Being exposed to multiple enemies would lead to trade eliminations and baiting, leading to the elimination of the attacker.
 A good attack position will provide line of sight of one enemy and cover from all other enemies.

 ### Ambush and Sniper Positions